 The Microsoft SQL JDBC driver provides connections for MS SQL databases.

 By default, ReadyAPI installation includes this driver.
-If you chose not to install it, download and add it manually:
+If, for some reason, you do not have it, you can install it manually:

 Download the sqljdbc archive.